olleicua/hcl/README.md

 ----

 Variables can be initialized with `var` or `def`.
-The two are synonyms `def` is preferred when the value is expected not to change and `var` is preferred when it might change.
+The two are synonyms but `def` is preferred when the value is expected not to change and `var` is preferred when it might change.

 Array and object literals can be declared exactly as they can in Javascript with the exception that the commas and colons are optional.